 Gastrointestinal stromal tumors (GISTs) belong to a group of cancers called soft tissue sarcomas.
 Sarcomas are a rare type of cancer that can occur in connective or supportive tissues.
 Sarcomas are derived from the general class of cells known as “mesenchymal cells”, found in bone, muscle, fat or cartilage.
 In contrast, most of the “common” cancers, such as lung, skin, and prostate are derived from “epithelial cells” which are found on the lining of the body’s many surfaces.
 Cancers that arise from epithelial cells are called carcinomas.

-GISTs may arise anywhere in the digestive track.
+GISTs may arise anywhere in the digestive tract.
 The most common sites are the stomach (40-70%), the small intestine (20-40%), and the colon and rectum (5-15%).
 GISTs can also be found in the esophagus (<5%).
 Although very rare, GISTs can develop outside the intestinal tract in the abdominal cavity, these are called eGISTs.

 Discovery of GIST is difficult- GIST tumors can grow quite large before they are found and primary tumors often produce few symptoms.
 GISTs are often spotted during emergency surgery brought about by unexpected perforation of the gastrointestinal tract and consequent bleeding.
 When GIST tumors are first discovered, the most common symptoms are:

 - Vague abdominal discomfort or pain.